Why This M.D. Says Wine Can Worsen Anxiety (And What To Try At Night Instead)

 You’ve had a long day, and you’re stressed and frazzled from work, kids, your partner—life!
 You can’t wait to get home and pour a glass of red wine, kick up your feet and relax.
-Thank goodness all the latest news about red wine boasts its antioxidants and its potential memory-protecting and anti-aging properties…I know it’s not technically a food, but all the news makes it sound like it’s practically a vegetable.
+Thank goodness all the latest news about red wine boasts its antioxidants and its potential memory-protecting and anti-aging properties.
 And what’s more relaxing than a beautiful glass of jewel-colored deliciousness?

 Here's how wine can contribute to anxiety: